jhhr/bodylog/doc/Instructions.md

 ##Edit session:

 ###Set value for a variable:
-- depending on the variable type:
- - if type is numerical, double click on the cell and type the number you want, to execute the change press enter or click another cell; if unsuccessful the cell border will become red and you will not be able to select another cell until you input something proper
- - if type is checkbox, check or uncheck the box
- - if type is optional or mandatory choice, click the cell to show the drop down list and select one choice
 - hovering over the column header will show a tooltip on how to edit that variable
+###Numerical:
+- double click on the cell and type the number you want, to execute the change press enter or click another cell; if unsuccessful the cell border will become red and you will not be able to select another cell until you input something proper
+###Checkbox
+- check or uncheck the box
+###Optional or Mandatory Choice
+- click the cell and select once choice from the drop down list

 ##Viewing Sessions

+Open the session viewing window from the menu through Menu-->View Statistics.
+In this window, simply click on a movement on the left to show the display.
+To reload the currently selected display, press the "Reload" button.
+Displays not selected will be updated with any sessions you add once you select them.